oghabi/Real-Time-Bidding/README.md

 ## Results
-[Report 2](https://github.com/oghabi/Real-Time-Bidding/blob/master/Report%201.pdf) reports the statistics and an analysis of the dataset.
-It also compares different machine learning CTR (click-through rate) prediction models and compares linear and non-linear bidding strategies.
+[Report 2](https://github.com/oghabi/Real-Time-Bidding/blob/master/Report%201.pdf) is a statistical of the dataset.
+It also compares the various implemented machine learning CTR (click-through rate) prediction models and compares linear and non-linear bidding strategies.
 The evaluations are done on the test set.

 [Report 1](https://github.com/oghabi/Real-Time-Bidding/blob/master/Report%202.pdf) reports a more complex CTR prediction model (AUROC of 88%) and bidding strategy which yields better results.
 The evaluations are done on the test set.